erikboralv/oppnadata1/README.md

 oppnadata1
 ==========

-Code for 1st version of oppnadata.se
+Code for 1st version of oppnadata.se, launched november 2013.